gbradham/gbradham/README.md

 - 👋 Hi, I’m @gbradham
 - 👀 I’m interested in video games
-- 🌱 I’m currently learning Java
+- 🌱 Studying at the University of Mississippi
-- 📫 bradhamgarrett@gmail.com
+- 📫 gbradham@go.olemiss.edu